Patrice Garande: Club

 Born in Oullins, Rhône, Garande finished his development at AS Saint-Étienne, but appeared rarely for the first team during his tenure.
 In 1981, following a spell in the Swiss Super League with CS Chênois, he signed with AJ Auxerre, scoring a career-best 21 goals in the 1983–84 season to help them finish in third place in Ligue 1 and becoming top scorer in the process.

 After leaving the Stade de l'Abbé-Deschamps in the summer of 1986, Garande went on to represent, in the French top division, FC Nantes, Saint-Étienne, Montpellier HSC, Le Havre AC and FC Sochaux-Montbéliard, eventually amassing competition totals of 314 matches and 97 goals.
 He retired at the age of 34, after a stint with amateurs US Orléans for which he had already played in Ligue 2.

 International

 Garande was part of the French Olympic team that won the gold medal at the 1984 Summer Olympics in Los Angeles.
 He won his only cap for the full side on 27 April 1988, in a 0–0 friendly away draw in Northern Ireland.

+Style of play

+Garande was known for his intelligent movement as a forward, which made him difficult for opposing defenders to mark, with French former defender Lilian Thuram labelling him as one of his most difficult opponents throughout his career.